mobiwek61/i2cQuaternion/README.md

 ### TODO's and other approaches to learning
 - My next TODO is to add **BLE** [bluetooth low energy] which will send a notification with a new quaternion when available.
 This means that you write a ReactJS web app (using ThreeJS for example) running on a phone, which gets a stream of quaternions over BLE.
 You don't have to know a thing about C++, freeRTOS and all the stuff I'm about to detail.
 ThreeJS lets you do lots of fun 3D stuff using quaterions while not needing to know the [incredibly complicated] math.
-- If you just want a more direct way to get started with sensors and quaternions, a far easier way is to code a ThreeJS/ReactJS web app on a gyro-enabled phone using node.js, Vite (dev platform) and visual studio.
+- If you just want a more direct way to get started with sensors and quaternions, a far easier way is to do it all on your phone:  Code a ThreeJS/ReactJS web app on a gyro-enabled phone using node.js, Vite (dev platform) and visual studio.
 The web API gives you a quaternion from the phone's gyro.

 ### C++ vs Java, Typescript